hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

   {% include video.liquid path="https://www.youtube.com/embed/-WwW6cJrLbQ" class="img-fluid rounded z-depth-1" %}
 </div>

-In this video the Tablet and the laptop in the right, are virtual screen of my Desktop CPU.
+In this video the tablet and the laptop on the right are virtual screens of my Desktop CPU.
 The other screens are real screens.
 All working together with the same OS in different spaces.